Sub and supercritical stochastic quasi-geostrophic equation: Ergodicity in the subcritical case

-(iv) It seems difficult to directly verify the gradient estimate for the semigroup as [HM06] did for the 2D Navier-Stokes equation.
-By their method we need to consider an infinitesimal perturbation to the initial condition and to estimate the derivative of the solution $D\theta$ with respect to the initial value, which requires a good estimate for $E\exp \|\theta\|_{L^p}^p$.
+(iv) It seems difficult to directly verify the gradient estimate for the semigroup as \cite{HM06} did for the 2D Navier--Stokes equation.
+By their method, we need to consider an infinitesimal perturbation to the initial condition and to estimate the derivative of the solution $D\theta$ with respect to the initial value, which requires a good estimate for $E\exp\|\theta\|_{L^p}^p$.
 However, this cannot be obtained for $\alpha>\frac{1}{2}$.
-Even if the noise is non-degenerate and we use the Bismut-Elworthy-Li formula to compute the gradient of the semigroup, the ergodicity results only holds for $\alpha>\frac{2}{3}$ by delicate estimates (see Section 6).
-We cannot directly use the criterion in [KPS10], since it is not clear how to verify the e-property in [KPS10] for the semigroup associated with the 2D stochastic quasi-geostrophic equation.
+Even if the noise is nondegenerate and we use the Bismut--Elworthy--Li formula to compute the gradient of the semigroup, the ergodicity results only holds for $\alpha>\frac {2}{3}$ by delicate estimates (see Section~\ref{sec6}).
+We cannot directly use the criterion in \cite{KPS10}, since it is not clear how to verify the e-property in \cite{KPS10} for the semigroup associated with the 2D stochastic quasi-geostrophic equation. \end{remark}

-\subsection{Existence of invariant measures for $\alpha>\frac{1}{2}$}
+\subsection{Existence of invariant measures for \texorpdfstring{$\alpha>\frac{1}{2}$}{$alpha>\frac{1}{2}$}}